-The consent form makes it clear enough that everyone involved in the process should avoid new births.
+The consent form makes it quite clear that everyone involved in the process should avoid new births.
 What is it about?

-I wonder too.
+I wonder it too.
 I have theories.
-I was specifically asked to use contraceptives.
-I wonder if, being a genetic vaccine, anyone wanted to avoid the birth of a new generation of children vaccinated with mRNA.
+I have been specifically asked to use contraceptives.
+I wonder if, being a genetic vaccine, someone wanted to avoid the birth of a new generation of children vaccinated with mRNA.

 Do you mean that DNA could end up in the germ line, in your sperm?

-I guess the scientists themselves think it's a possibility they don't want to explore.
-Whether or not there is a molecular mechanism that would make it possible, it seems responsible not to continue down that path.
+I guess scientists themselves think it's a possibility they don't want to explore.
+Whether or not there is a molecular mechanism that would make it possible, it seems responsible not to continue on that path.

 How is it to know that you will contribute so directly?

-I feel lucky to be able to volunteer to fight the coronavirus.
+I consider myself lucky to be able to volunteer to fight the coronavirus.
 I am lucky to be healthy enough to participate.
-I am lucky to have been selected from a large pool, and I hope that many people in my position can participate as well.
+I am lucky to have been selected by a large pool, and I hope that many people in my position will also be able to participate.